GRASSCUTTER FARMING

 HANDLING METHOD

-When gripping the animal, the left hand should used to hold the neck, while the right hand is used to support the animal on their loin.
+When gripping the animal, the left hand should be used to hold the neck, while the right hand is used to support the animal on their loin.

 HOUSING SYSTEM